Fourth Trimester Support

 So how can we, as family and friends, help a new family?

-Bringing a meal to a postpartum family is extremely helpful.
+Bringing a meal to a fourth trimester family is extremely helpful.
 To take it a step further, organizing a meal train is a way to ensure the family will have meals for days and takes a huge pressure off the family.

 Offering to run errands for the family.
 Whether its a run to the grocery store, drug store, or dry cleaners, it is a life saver to a new parent to not have to bundle up baby, possibly older siblings and go out.